detsutut/shinyDBNet/README.md

 Here we will learn a DBN from a small synthetic data set \[Lauritzen and Spiegelhalter, 1988\] about lung diseases (tuberculosis, lung cancer or bronchitis) and visits to Asia.
 This example can be found on Scutari's [bnlearn webpage](https://www.bnlearn.com/documentation/man/asia.html) too.

-Lauritzen and Spiegelhalter (1988) motivate their work as follows:
+Lauritzen and Spiegelhalter (1988) describe it as follows:

-“ *Shortness-of-breath (dyspnoea) may be due to tuberculosis, lung cancer or bronchitis, or none of them, or more than one of them.
+“*Shortness-of-breath (dyspnoea) may be due to tuberculosis, lung cancer or bronchitis, or none of them, or more than one of them.
 A recent visit to Asia increases the chances of tuberculosis, while smoking is known to be a risk factor for both lung cancer and bronchitis.
-The results of a single chest X-ray do not discriminate between lung cancer and tuberculosis, as neither does the presence or absence of dyspnoea.* ”
+The results of a single chest X-ray do not discriminate between lung cancer and tuberculosis, as neither does the presence or absence of dyspnoea.*”

-Standard learning algorithms are not able to recover the true structure of the network because of the presence of a node (E) with conditional probabilities equal to both 0 and 1.
-Monte Carlo tests seems to behave better than their parametric counterparts.

-WORK IN PROGRESS.
+We might then be interested in answer some questions about how these variables interact with eachother, as for instance:
+* How does knowing that the subject took a `ChestXRay` scan in the last year influences our guessing on `Dyspnoea`?
+* How do the chances of having `Dyspnoea` change if we also know that the patient has neither `Tubercolosis` nor `Lung Cancer`?
+* How does smoking affect the probabilities of having a `Lung Cancer` or `Bronchitis`?
+Does it affect `Tubercolosis` as well?

+In order to anser these questions, we must learn the Discrete Bayesian Network first.
+Thus, the two files mentioned in [Getting Started](https://github.com/detsutut/shinyDBNet#getting-started) must be loaded (you can find them in the data folder).

+Once the network is learnt and rendered, we can start inferencing our model to answer the previous questions.
+Let's first set `ChestXRay = YES` by clicking on the node and checking the radio button.

+IMAGE HERE

+After setting the evidence on the observed node, we can perform a conditional probability query on the node of interest, in this case `Dyspnoea`

+### DBN Learning

 ## Built With